cypress-io/cypress/cypress/v1.0/documentation/1-Commands/46-type.md

 * input
 * keyup

-`beforeinput` is not fired even though it is in the spec because no browser had adopted it.
+`beforeinput` is *not* fired even though it is in the spec because no browser has adopted it.

 Additionally `change` events will be fired either when the `{enter}` key is pressed (and the value has changed since the last focus event), or whenever the element loses focus.
-This matches the behavior of browsers.
+This matches browser behavior.

 ***

-#### Event Cancellation
+**Event Cancellation**

 Cypress respects all default browser behavior when events are cancelled.